Table of Contents

 Why Do You Need Split Test on Amazon?

-That’s why it is always better to use A/B testing tools on Amazon that help you run tests automatically, save your test history and results, and provide you with detailed and accurate reporting on a visual dashboard.
+That’s why it is always better to use A/B testing tools on AMZ that help you run tests automatically, save your test history and results, and provide you with detailed and accurate reporting on a visual dashboard.

 Main Things to Split Test